 Keeping track of workflows and monitoring user performance is important part of workflow automation.
-Adeptia Suite provides pre-built dashboards to show what are open tasks, which ones are on track, which ones are about to be due or the ones that are past due.
+Adeptia Solution provides pre-built dashboards to show what are open tasks, which ones are on track, which ones are about to be due or the ones that are past due.
 There are additional data points shown in the dashboard such as the amount of time that a task is open or waiting for user to respond.
 Managers can drill down into each workflow to see its current status.

 Dashboards also show the active workflows and the ones that have been completed.
 Detailed Task Queue lets the users see for how long a task is pending and you can reassign the task to another user.
 Users with access rights can view the details of each of the workflow and see the time it took to complete a workflow, where the bottlenecks exist or identify the parts of the process flow that can be optimized for better performance.
-Search capability allows users to search a workflow based on the business data fields such as PO#, Item ID or Customer Name etc.
+Search capability allows users to search a workflow based on the business data fields such as PO#, Item ID or Customer Name, etc.

 Adeptia provides a rich out-of-the-box web form designer interface.
 With click and drag capability, users can build dynamic web forms to render data that is visually rich and provide an easy interface for user to interact with the task content.

 To configure rules around task assignment, you can select a “role” or specific user(s) from the list, setup escalation and notification rules as shown below.
 Alerts in the form of email notifications can be sent out to Managers or Colleagues in case when the process participant is not available to respond to a particular task.
 User can also attach documents to the tasks.